Feng Shui Principles

-Feng Shui (meaning ‘wind’ and water’) is an Eastern philosophy, or a strand of Chinese Medicine, based on the same five elements system as that of acupuncture.
+Feng Shui is a strand of Chinese Medicine, based on the same Five Elements system as acupuncture.
 In the same way that energy flows through our bodies, so does energy also move through space and time.
-This means that we can use Feng Shui principles to position and structure our living and work places to achieve maximum benefits and positively affect our health, relationships, financial rewards and our spiritual peace of mind.
+This means that we can apply Feng Shui principles to position and structure our living and work places to achieve maximum benefits and positively influence our health, relationships, financial rewards and spiritual peace of mind.
 We often refer to Urban Feng Shui as ‘acupuncture for buildings.’